kskarthik/mcp-bugzilla/README.md

 Tools:

-- Get Bug Information
+- `bug_information`: Get the bug information
-- Get Bug comments
+- `bug_comments`: Fetches all bug comments (including private comments)
+- `add_comment`: Add a bug comment.
+Default is public.
+Can be optionally set to private

 Prompts:

-- summarize_bug_comments
+- `summarize_bug_comments`: Summarize all the comments of a give bug id

 # Installation